Archive for November 2011

 This is one of my favorite cartoons ever.

 The “punch” line is that every person on the planet has a story to tell.
-I also know that every teacher story to tell.
+I also know that every teacher has a story to tell.

 Educators are doing amazing things with their learners in spite (i.e., to show spite toward) of the standards-based and accountability-driven movements.
 I’ve learned about so many exciting learning activities from educators who are publicizing their great projects via Twitter, Facebook, and Blogs.
 I’ve read about global collaborations, interesting ways technology is being integrated into the classroom, kids making a difference in their communities, and great project-based learning.